-north west) and spring (mostly from the west but occasionally from the north east).
+strongest winds occur most frequently in the winter (from the west and north west) and spring (mostly from the west but occasionally from the north east).
 It is these winds that can cause uncomfortable thermal conditions in downtowns as a result of building design, though mature street trees can significantly reduce the impacts of strong winds around large buildings.
-The street trees on Quinpool Road are very sporadic (to non-existent) and do not offer much wind protection, however, future streetscape improvements should include street trees which when mature, could offer significant buffering from natural winds and artificially induced winds resulting from future taller buildings on Quinpool and Pepperell.
-Pepperell Street is significantly more abundant with mature street trees, although only 1 tree fronts the Pepperell side of the property.
-Every effort should be taken to preserve these trees to mitigate wind conditions on the street.
+The street trees on Gottingen Street are prolific across the street from this development but are sporadic on the south side of the street and on Creighton Street.
+The large trees that do exist provide good wind buffering capacity mostly in the summer but even into the winter months, the branches can reduce winds appreciably.
+Any street tree planting as part of this and future developments will improve the microclimate on the sidewalks in summer and winter conditions and every effort should be taken to preserve existing trees to mitigate wind conditions on the street.